zarf-dev/zarf/adr/0016-hooks.md

 ## Decision

-The idea of `hooks` is to provide a way for packages to define functionality that runs on a package and component deployment lifecycle.
-Clusters that have a hook(s) will have a `zarf-hook-*` secret in the 'zarf' namespace.
-This secret will contain the hook's configuration and any other information that the hook needs to run.
-As part of the package deployment process, Zarf will check if the cluster has any hook secrets and run them if they exist.
-Given the scenario we considered above, having hooks will mean that instead need custom packages with ECR specific `actions`, we can have install hooks that will perform the ECR configuration for every package we deploy onto that cluster in the future.
+The idea of `hooks` is to provide a way for cluster maintainers to register functionality that runs during the deployment lifecycle.
+Clusters that have hooks will have `zarf-hook-*` secret(s) in the 'zarf' namespace.
+This secret will contain the hook's configuration and any other required metadata.
+As part of the package deployment process, Zarf will check if the cluster has any hooks and run them if they exist.
+Given the scenario above, there is no longer a need for an ECR specific Zarf package to be created.
+An ECR hook would perform the proper configuration for any package deployed onto that cluster; thereby requiring no extra actions from the package deployer.

 ## Implementation